kyverno/kyverno/samples/README.md

 Sample policies are designed to be applied to your Kubernetes clusters with minimal changes.

-The policies are mostly validation rules in `audit` mode i.e. your existing workloads will not be impacted, but will be audited for policy compliance.
+The policies are mostly validation rules in `audit` mode (i.e. your existing workloads will not be impacted, but will be audited for policy compliance).
+It is recommended that all policies be tested and observed in a non-production environment before setting `enforce` mode.

 ## Best Practice Policies